TrueList

 (VentureBeat, First Site Guide)

-21. 48.4% of voice assistant users prefer Apple's Siri.
+21. 45.1% of voice assistant users prefer Apple’s Siri.

 22. Google Home is the best performing voice search device with 81% of correct answers.

-Google Home statistics reveal that this speaker gets more than eight in every ten answers to queries right, earning it the winning position by a number of accurate answers.
+Google Home statistics reveal that this speaker gets more than eight in every ten answers to queries right, earning it the winning position by number of accurate answers.
 For comparison, Amazon Echo’s score is 64%.
 Other entries on the list include Harman Kardon Invoke with just under six in ten correct answers, as well as Siri with just over five out of ten.
 A particular upside for Apple’s Siri/HomePod is its superior listening skills when stacked against the competition, enabling it to understand 99.4% of all queries correctly.

 23. 52% of Google voice searchers would like to get more information about deals, sales, and promotions.

 Google smart speaker and voice search statistics show that just under half (48%) of voice-activated speaker owners want to get personalized tips and tricks that would make their life easier, and 42% want to be informed about upcoming events and activities.
-39% of consumers use a Google voice activated device to find location information about a business, while 38% want access to customer service or support.
+39% of consumers use a Google voice-activated device to find location information about a business, while 38% want access to customer service or support.

 (ThinkWithGoogle)